>> Top Black Friday Offers (Still Active) <<

 Add a header to begin generating the table of contents

-Whilst several high-profile backup software titles now include both disk cloning tools as well as components for making full disk image backups (which can be used both for making full image-based backups of disks plus the restoring of data to new disks), many such titles are usually only available as a premium purchase or on a subscription basis.
+Whilst several high-profile backup software titles now include both disk cloning tools as well as components for making full disk image backups (such backups which can also be used for cloning data to new disks), many such titles are usually only available as a premium purchase.
+This guide therefore focuses on the range of free to use disk cloning software tools which are currently available and, in many cases, equally capable of performing the same level of disk cloning operation to a very safe and reliable standard.

 easeus best backup software logo